 Mallory Lee was trying to be patient.
 She was waiting for the “light to turn on” in her daughter Skylar’s brain.
 That light, her pediatrician had assured her, would turn on like ‘flipping a switch’ and Skylar would begin communicating.
 But, by two and a half years old, she was not doing the things Mallory saw her friends’ children doing.
 Not only was Skylar not speaking, but she also wasn’t meeting other milestones and her behavior was becoming very challenging.
 “None of my friends or my mother had ever experienced anything like these tantrums before; screaming for hours,» she explained. «I’ve never experienced anything like it and I didn’t know what to do.”
 Mallory was worried.
 “How long should we wait for the light to go on?”

 Mallory has a friend who works at Raising Special Kids.
-Like many of us, Mallory had a vague idea of the work her friend does. «I just knew she worked with families who needed help,» she shared, «and I needed some help.» So, Mallory reached out to see what advice, if any, her friend could offer.
+Like many of us, Mallory had only a vague idea of the work her friend did. «I just knew she worked with families who needed help,» she shared, «and I needed some help.» So, Mallory reached out to see what advice, if any, her friend could offer.

 Quickly, Mallory was guided on how to get Skylar evaluated by the Arizona Early Intervention Program and it wasn’t long before Skylar began receiving weekly early intervention services.
 A month or so before the end of that school year, she began attending developmental preschool.